mendix/docs/howto40/publish-an-app-in-the-appstore.md

 ---
 ## Description

 This section describes how to publish an application you created in the AppStore.
-Tutorials related to this subject can be found [/Tutorials/Custom+Widgets](/Tutorials/Custom+Widgets).
+Tutorials related to this subject can be found [here](custom-widgets).

 ## Instructions

 ![](attachments/819203/917932.png) **Save your application.**

-Read the [AppStore Approval Guidelines](/archive/App+Approval+Guide) to make sure your App is ready to be submitted.
+Read the AppStore Approval Guidelines to make sure your App is ready to be submitted.
 Also make sure you save your App as an .mpk file.

 ![](attachments/819203/917932.png) **Log in to the AppStore.**